Amanbhardwaj4748/Car_Resale_data_analysis/README.md

 FROM mileage_buckets
 ORDER BY avg_price DESC;

---14.
-Which makers retain higher prices even at high mileage?-- SELECT * FROM (
+## 14. Which makers retain higher prices even at high mileage?
+SELECT * FROM (
 SELECT maker,
 		mileage,